cavo789/blog/blog/XXX/dagger-python/index.md

 * Run [Mypy](https://github.com/python/mypy/), *Mypy is a program that will type check your Python code* and
 * Run [Ruff](https://github.com/astral-sh/ruff), *an extremely fast Python linter and code formatter*

-These steps are fired in our CI (GitLab, github, ...) every time we'll push our code and, to do the same actions locally, we need to create f.i. some make actions (`make lint`, `make format`, ...)
+These steps are fired in our CI (GitLab, Github, ...) every time we'll push our code and, to do the same actions locally, we need to create f.i. some make actions (`make lint`, `make format`, ...)

 ## We need Dagger

 No surprise there; at some point we have to install Dagger.
 Install?
 Ouch no; we're not going to install it because, being Docker lovers, we're going to use Docker and create our Dagger image.

-Please create a new sub folder called `.docker` and in that folder, a file called `Dockerfile`:
+Please create a new subfolder called `.docker` and in that folder, a file called `Dockerfile`:

 <details>
 <summary>.docker/Dockerfile</summary>